ng-Classic/ng-classic/aio/content/guide/upgrade.md

 The key thing to understand about a hybrid application is that every element in the DOM is owned by exactly one of the two frameworks.
 The other framework ignores it.
-If an element is owned by AngularJS, Angular Classictreats it as if it didn't exist, and vice versa.
+If an element is owned by AngularJS, Angular Classic treats it as if it didn't exist, and vice versa.

 So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, for example, the index.html.
-Angular Classicthen steps into the picture when an Angular Classiccomponent is used somewhere in an AngularJS template.
+Angular Classic then steps into the picture when an Angular Classic component is used somewhere in an AngularJS template.
-The template of that component will then be managed by Angular, and it may contain any number of Angular Classiccomponents and directives.
+The template of that component will then be managed by Angular, and it may contain any number of Angular Classic components and directives.

 Beyond that, you may interleave the two frameworks.
 You always cross the boundary between the two frameworks by one of two ways:

 1. By using a component from the other framework:
-    An AngularJS template using an Angular Classiccomponent, or an Angular Classictemplate using an AngularJS component.
+    An AngularJS template using an Angular Classic component, or an Angular Classic template using an AngularJS component.

-1. By transcluding or projecting content from the other framework. ngUpgrade bridges the related concepts of AngularJS transclusion and Angular Classiccontent projection together.
+1. By transcluding or projecting content from the other framework. ngUpgrade bridges the related concepts of AngularJS transclusion and Angular Classic content projection together.

 <div class="lightbox">